dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-outlook-storage-files/working-with-large-pst-files/_index.md

 ---
-title: Working with large PST files
+title: Working with Large PST Files
+ArticleTitle: Working with Large PST Files
 type: docs
-weight: 130
+weight: 100
 url: /net/working-with-large-pst-files/
 ---

+## **Working with Large PST Files**

 Performance may be degraded when processing large PST files.

-The following suggestions will help you to improve the performance of your app when processing large files.
+The following solutions will help you improve the performance of your app when processing large storage files.

 {{% alert color="primary" %}}
 Consider methods returning `IEnumerable` when traversing folders or messages in a pst.